Document Type : Research Paper

 Introduction

-Water is the most essential element of life and life without water has no meaning.
-From the distant past, access to reliable and sustainable water resources has been a major factor in the location of settlements and cities and generally a fundamental factor in the formation of civilizations and development.
+Water is the most essential element of life, and life without water has no meaning.
+From the distant past, access to reliable and sustainable water resources has been a significant factor in the location of settlements and cities and generally a fundamental factor in the formation of civilizations and development.
 Most of the central plateau of Iran corresponds to the arid and semi-arid belt of the world.
-The average annual rainfall in Iran is 250 mm and is less than one third of the global average.
+The average annual rainfall in Iran is 250 mm, less than one-third of the global average.
 Accordingly, drought and water scarcity are inherent features of the Central Plateau of Iran.
-The access of the inhabitants of this region to sustainable and reliable water resources has been one of the major challenges throughout history.
-To this end, the Iranians, by inventing the mechanism of the aqueduct (Qanat) from three thousand years ago, created a suitable method of access to water based on the principle of respect for the environment and full compatibility with nature.
-The aqueduct is one of the few human achievements that has a historical continuity of about three thousand years and is still efficient.
+The inhabitants of this region's access to sustainable and reliable water resources has been one of the major challenges throughout history.
+To this end, the Iranians, by inventing the mechanism of the aqueduct (Qanat) three thousand years ago, created a suitable water access method based on the principle of respect for the environment and full compatibility with nature.
+The aqueduct is one of the few human achievements with a historical continuity of about three thousand years and is still efficient.
 Our ancestors have observed "sustainable development" and good water governance in the structure and system of the aqueduct.
-The important heritage and social capital of the aqueduct and Karez system and the optimal governance of water based on adaptation to the arid and semi-arid nature of Iran has been the most important element in the formation of the brilliant Iranian civilization.
-However, in recent decades, due to climate change and increasing demand and consumption of water due to population growth and the implementation of growth and development policies centered on agriculture and urbanism and some industries, has suffered from ecological imbalance and water stress.
+The important heritage and social capital of the aqueduct and Karez system and the optimal water governance based on adaptation to Iran's arid and semi-arid nature have been the most important elements in forming the brilliant Iranian civilization.
+However, in recent decades, some industries have suffered from ecological imbalance and water stress due to climate change and increasing demand and consumption of water due to population growth and the implementation of growth and development policies centered on agriculture and urbanism.

 Methodology

-This research is of applied type and was done by descriptive-analytical method.
-The required data were obtained in a library manner from official institutions and organizations of the country (Statistics Center of Iran, Ministry of Energy, and Meteorological Organization).
-Arc GIS software was used to draw and prepare maps and Excel was used to draw charts.
+This research was done using the descriptive method and content analysis method.
+The required data were obtained in a library from official institutions and organizations of the country (Statistics Center of Iran, Ministry of Energy, and Meteorological Organization).
+Arc GIS software was used to draw and prepare maps, and Excel was used to draw charts.
 Then, with logical reasoning, we interpret and analyze the data.
 Finally, attention was paid to the analysis of the causes and sources of water stress and its impact on the national security of the Islamic Republic of Iran.

 Keywords